EveryDataStore/EveryDefaultFolder/README.md

 # EveryDefaultFolder #

-This is a submodule of [EveryDataStore ECM](https://everydatastore.org) project which defines EveryNumbering app and its features.
+This is a submodule of the [EveryDataStore ECM](https://everydatastore.org) project.

-EveryDefaultFolder allows to define a automatically generated **folder tree** for RecordSetItems.
+The EveryDefaultFolder app allows automatic creation of folder trees for RecordSetItems.

 ## Requirements ##
 [EveryDataStoreBackend](https://github.com/EveryDataStore/EveryDataStoreBackend)<br/>

 ## Installation ##
 - Go to EveryDataStoreBackend project directory